MY NAME IS HANNAH

 I am an interdisciplinary scientist with an interest in developing stronger avenues of communication and inclusion amongst the public, decision makers and scientists about human-wildlife conflicts.
 I received my Ph.D. and M.A. in Environmental Psychology from the Graduate Center of the City University of New York, and I received my B.A. in Biology and Psychology from Swarthmore College.
 My past and present research addresses issues related to human-wildlife conflict using interdisciplinary methods and critical social theory.
 I am currently based in Bozeman, Montana and work throughout the Greater Yellowstone Ecosystem (GYE) because I am motivated by the need to address the pace and scale by which people are degrading natural habitats and perpetuating conflicts across species.
 Rather than take an exclusionary and short-sighted approach in which I prescribe how other people or wildlife should live, work, and play in the GYE landscape, I ascribe to an integrative and participatory philosophy that identifies and differentiates the full-range of people’s stakes and interests to empower and enable rural agricultural livelihoods to successfully persist alongside healthy and abundant wildlife populations.
-In this context, I view myself as a broker who seeks to integrate the needs of people and wildlife communities alike, and I endeavor to transform stakeholders' opportunities to meaningfully participate in the management of their special places, the places the make the GYE what it is.
-I am undertaking these efforts through my current projects involving collaborations with the Northern Rockies Conservation Cooperative, the Center for Large Landscape Conservation, and Montana State University.
-Please see my section on Research/Projects for more information.
+In this context, I view myself as a broker who seeks to integrate the needs of people and wildlife communities alike, and I endeavor to transform stakeholders’ opportunities to meaningfully participate in the management of their special places, the places the make the GYE what it is.
+I am undertaking these efforts through my current projects and my position as the Program Manager for Future West in Bozeman, Montana, who’s mission is to help communities identify, choose, and achieve their desired future.

 My research, work and environmental outreach reflects three interrelated streams of interest: 1) assessing the interplay between individuals and their surroundings to understand how people’s attitudes, knowledge, and perceptions of nature and wildlife are formed and maintained; 2) engaging theory and methods from multiple disciplines to interrogate human-animal relations; 3) employing a problem-oriented approach to research, prioritizing inquiry aimed at solving complex conservation problems, particularly growing concerns of species extinction and biodiversity loss due to climate change.
 This description reflects the academic nature of my work, and I am working to establish a framework for further evaluation into how management programs can be established, developed, and applied (in the Rockies and elsewhere) for mediating human-wildlife coexistence under contemporary conditions of environmental stress.